Dan August

 Dan August is an American drama series that aired on ABC from September 23, 1970, to April 8, 1971.
 Burt Reynolds played the title character.
 Reruns of the series aired in prime time on CBS from May to October 1973 and from April to June 1975.

 Premise

 Police lieutenant Dan August investigates homicide cases in his (fictional) hometown of Santa Luisa, California.
-The town is supposedly based on Santa Barbara, California, but was filmed in Oxnard in Ventura County.
+The town is supposedly based on Santa Barbara, California, but was filmed in Oxnard.